 This is a simplified, rustic take on ratatouille!
 The vegetables are tender and literally melt into the tomato sauce and mix with the creamy white bean puree - it’s pure heaven!
-This is definitely a lighter dinner, since it’s mostly just vegetables, so you could easy bulk it up with a grain like couscous or quinoa on the side.
+This is definitely a lighter dinner since it’s mostly just vegetables, so you could easily bulk it up with a grain like a couscous or quinoa on the side.
 Or also a huge baguette of french bread— because you KNOW there’s going to be some leftover tomato juices that need some mopping up.

 Ratatouille White Bean Casserole [Vegan, Gluten-Free]

 - 6 Roma or Campari tomatoes, sliced

 - 1 15-ounce can white beans, drained and rinsed

 - 3 cloves garlic